- Home

 Home Schoolers

-If you have a home school group, consider scheduling your group for a Home School Science Program at the Learning Resource Center/Fort Island Park.
-We can accommodate just about any home school science topic upon request.
-Also, watch for our variety of nature programs offered every month!
-Ask for a program request form today!
+Home school groups are invited to schedule a Science Program at the Learning Resource Center and Fort Island Park.
+We can accommodate nearly any science topic upon request, tailored to your group’s interests and needs.
+Be sure to also check out our variety of nature programs offered every month!
+Ask a Naturalist for a program request form today.

 The Naturalists travel, too!